Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

   - Installation : Malware is installed on the OS
   - Command and Control : A C2 channel is created for remote access
   - Actions : Attackers can remotely carry out any action

+- **AlienVault Cyber Kill Chain** : variation of Lockheed Martin's Cyber Kill Chain adding more flexibility.
+  It considers a broader range of adversary behavior (for example retreat).

 - **MITRE pre-ATT&CK and ATT&CK matrices** : Adversarial Tactics, Techniques and Common Knowledge
   Free framework using matrices showing different tactics for reconnaissance and attack.